DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 We considered calling the permission ‘set up, change and cancel interviews’.

-We decided to use just ‘set up interviews’ because:
+We decided to use ‘set up interviews’ because:

 - we don’t think users will be confused by it
 - it’s concise